 - Hours of operation

-No matter what kind of restaurant you have on your property, putting together a clear branding strategy will help you plan and develop all the moving parts of your restaurant.
+No matter what kind of establishment you run, putting together a clear branding strategy will help you plan and develop all the moving parts of your golf course restaurant.

 Never forget what your brand means to customers as you build your staff, menu service, and management processes.